-While spending a rainy day at a library, I managed to find some information on the now closed American Car and Foundry Company manufacturing company in Huntington, West Virginia.
-The plant dates to November 1, 1872 when it was issued a charter as the Ensign Manufacturing Company.
-It is nearly as old as the city itself!
+While whiling away a dreary afternoon at the local library, I chanced upon a trove of information regarding the now-defunct American Car and Foundry Company’s manufacturing operations in Huntington, West Virginia.
+The plant’s origins can be traced back to November 1, 1872, when it was chartered under the name Ensign Manufacturing Company, making it nearly as venerable as the city itself.

-The plant consisted of a division for the manufacture of railway freight cars, mine cars and forgings and pressings, a railway car wheel foundry with an annual capacity of 60,000 car wheels, and a grey iron foundary in which mine car wheels are produced in huge quantities.
-As awell as grey iron castings.
+The sprawling facility encompassed a division that produced railway freight cars, mine cars, forgings, and pressings.
+It also housed a railway car wheel foundry with an impressive annual capacity of 60,000 car wheels and a grey iron foundry that churned out prodigious quantities of mine car wheels and grey iron castings.

-During World War II, ACF furnished equipment to North Africa, Egypt, Iran, Russia, Australia and the British Isles.
-It constructed 5,000 cars of special design for the armed forces, and doors and ramps for LST and many other miscellaneous items.
-Between Pearl Harbor and V-J Day, it built atotal of 12,609 freight cars, 16,000 mine cars, and delivered 367,463/152 million lbs. of railroad and mine car wheels.
+During the crucible of World War II, ACF played a vital role in furnishing equipment to allied forces across the globe, including North Africa, Egypt, Iran, Russia, Australia, and the British Isles.
+The company constructed 5,000 specially designed cars for the armed forces, in addition to manufacturing doors, ramps for LSTs, and myriad other miscellaneous items crucial to the war effort.
+In the span between the attacks on Pearl Harbor and the Japanese surrender, ACF built an astonishing 12,609 freight cars and 16,000 mine cars and delivered an incredible 367,463 tons of railroad and mine car wheels.

 Used to work as a Security Guard there.
 It was full of history.
 Even had a “Pusher” train engine..Lots of time walking thru the night.
 One thing that should never be forgotten were a bunch of workers got killed there when the car walls stacked like dominoes fell on them.
 There used to be a lighted plaque on the wall.
 Heard a good “ghost story”.
 A man was working on one side of the cars and struck up a conversation with another worker on the other side of the cars.
 Talk for a good long time.
 The one worker wanted to see face to face who he was talking to and went out of the building and over to the other side of the train.
 There was NOBODY working there.
 Take it or leave it…!